-- 2. Plan for maintaining adequate capacity - a) Condition to trigger plan development - (i) Each month, the Permittee must record the average daily flow, entering the facility for that month. - (ii) When the actual flow for any two months during a 12-month period exceed the facility planning values listed in Table 4, the permittee must develop a new or updated plan and schedule for continuing to maintain capacity and maintain compliance with effluent limits. - b) Submittal.
-The plan must be submitted to the EPA and the Colville Tribes within 18 months of exceeding the trigger.

-c) Plan and schedule content.
+- 1. Design Criteria.
+The maximum design flow for the permitted facility is: 0.18 mgd. - 2.
+Plan for maintaining adequate capacity - a) Condition to trigger plan development - (i) Each month, the Permittee must record the average daily flow entering the facility for that month. - (ii) When the actual flow for three consecutive months exceeds 85% of the facility planning values listed in Part II.D.1, the permittee must develop a new or updated plan and schedule for continuing to maintain capacity and maintain compliance with effluent limits. - b) Submittal.
+The plan must be submitted to EPA or IDEQ within 18 months of exceeding the trigger or upon request. - c) Plan and schedule content.
 The plan and schedule must identify the actions necessary to maintain adequate capacity and to meet the limits and requirements of the permit.
-The Permittee must consider the following topics and actions in its plan:

-- (i) Analysis of the present design and proposed process modifications - (ii) Reduction or elimination of excessive infiltration and inflow of uncontaminated ground and surface water into the sewer system - (iii) Limits on future sewer extensions or connections or additional waste loads - (iv) Modification or expansion of facilities - (v) Reduction of industrial or commercial flows or waste loads
+The Permittee must consider the following topics and actions in its plan: - (i) Analysis of the present design and proposed process modifications - (ii) Reduction or elimination of excessive infiltration and inflow of uncontaminated ground and surface water into the sewer system - (iii) Limits on future sewer extensions or connections or additional waste loads - (iv) Modification or expansion of facilities - (v) Reduction of industrial or commercial flows or waste loads

-D. Industrial Waste Management
+E. Industrial Waste Management